Deveshbhatla/Deveshbhatla/README.md

   </br>
 I have most of my projects based on Android

-- 🌱 I’m currently learning Data Structures and Algorithm
+- 🌱 I’m currently learning Data Structures and Algorithms
 - 📫 How to reach me: <https://deveshbhatla.github.io/>
 - 💬 Ask me about anything